Could you use an extra $1000 a month?

 Once you have accumulated enough earnings, you can cash out.

-By using your phone’s inbuilt GPS, GasBuddy lets you know the gas prices at stations near you, so you can avoid overpaying when you fill up.
+By using your phone’s inbuilt GPS, GasBuddy lets you know the gas prices around you helping you find the cheapest gas prices near you.

 It’s fantastic to use during road trips as it provides directions to the station of your choice.